-The workshop will be divided into 3 stages:
+The workshop was divided into 3 stages:

-2. Creating light painting manual work.
+2. Created light painting manual work.

 3. Digital manipulation of captured images on Photoshop.